JerrySM64/dotfiles/README.md

 That's fairly simple!
 Here are the steps to reproduce it on your system:

 ### Get into a NixOS live system
 This step is very simple.
-Grab a NixOS install iso from the NixOS website.
-I recommend the GNOME ISO.
+Grab a NixOS install ISO from the NixOS website.
+I recommend the GNOME one.
 After downloading make a bootable USB ready with the solution of your choice.
 Then boot from it.

 ### Partitioning your hard drive
 You can use GParted to partition your hard drive.
-Make sure that the partition scheme is GPT.
+Make sure the partition scheme is GPT.
 Then create partitions like that:

 ```
 1-512 MiB   fat32
 513-100%    xfs/ext4
 ```

-After creating the partitions, make sure that the Flags for the fat32 partition is set to boot and esp.
+After creating the partitions, make sure the flags for the fat32 partition are set to boot and esp.

 When that's done, close GParted and open up a terminal.